 Anne Goldfeld podcast episode feature image

-Season 4, Episode 2: In this inspiring episode about courage, equity, and relentless advocacy, Anne E. Goldfeld, MD, physician-scientist, humanitarian, and recipient of the 2025 Jimmy and Rosalynn Carter Humanitarian Award, joins Marla Dalton, CAE, and William Schaffner, MD, to reflect on a remarkable career in global health.
-From treating patients in refugee camps along the Thai-Cambodian border to conducting groundbreaking research at Harvard and Boston Children’s Hospital, Goldfeld shares the path that led her to a career dedicated to tackling 2 of the greatest epidemics of our time: tuberculosis and HIV/AIDS.
+Season 4, Episode 2: In this inspiring episode, Anne E. Goldfeld, MD—physician-scientist, humanitarian, and recipient of the 2025 Jimmy and Rosalynn Carter Humanitarian Award—joins Marla Dalton, CAE, and William Schaffner, MD, to reflect on a remarkable career in medicine, science, and global health.
+From treating patients in refugee camps along the Thai-Cambodian border to conducting groundbreaking research at Harvard Medical School and Boston Children’s Hospital, Goldfeld shares the path that led her to a career that is tackling 2 of the greatest epidemics of our time: tuberculosis and HIV/AIDS.

 Listen on Apple